SamTrans Board of Directors Appoints April Chan as New GM/CEO:

 Chan is a 20-plus-year veteran of the Authority.
 She is succeeding Acting Executive Director Carter Mau, who is retiring after decades of work as a public servant helping to advance mobility options for people throughout the region.

-The District is the mobility manager for San Mateo County, which operates SamTrans fixed-route buses and Redi-Wheels and RediCoast paratransit.
 In her new role, Chan also will serve as Executive Director of the San Mateo County Transportation Authority, which administers the Measure A and Measure W transportation sales taxes to fund transportation projects county-wide.
-She also will be responsible for services provided by the District to both the Peninsula Corridor Joint Powers Authority, which owns and operates the Caltrain commuter railroad, and the San Mateo County Express Lanes Joint Powers Authority.
+She will be responsible for services provided by the District to both the Peninsula Corridor Joint Powers Authority, which owns and operates the Caltrain commuter railroad, and the San Mateo County Express Lanes Joint Powers Authority.

 Chan has been an employee of the District since April 2000 in positions of increasing responsibility, rising through the ranks from Senior Planner, Capital Programming and Grants to Chief Officer, Planning, Grants and Transportation Authority and Acting Deputy General Manager.

-- Providing executive leadership and oversight for the Reimagine SamTrans comprehensive operational analysis, which overhauled the overall network of bus routes.
+- Providing executive leadership and oversight for the Reimagine SamTrans comprehensive operational analysis, which overhauled the entire bus route network.